 Even before COVID-19, the marketing teams have been looking to tailor their execution to local cultures, events, and ways of life.
-The pandemic has accelerated the localization trend, to keep people closer to home for their own safety and limit the spread of COVID-19.
+The pandemic has accelerated the localization trend, keeping people closer to home for their safety and limiting the spread of COVID-19.

-Given that countries, regions, and cities are moving and reacting inconsistently to the crisis, marketers are combining global marketing with hyper-local marketing to adapt to the new normal state.
-This means what the customer is looking for, how they want to interact with the company (online and in-person) differ from place to place.
-Accordingly, the value a company can create, and the marketing message, will differ locally as well.
+Given that countries, regions, and cities are moving and reacting inconsistently to the crisis, marketers combine global marketing with hyper-local marketing to adapt to the new normal state.
+This means what the customer is looking for and how they want to interact with the company (online and in-person) differ from place to place.
+Accordingly, the value a company can create and the marketing message will also differ locally.

-Localization demands geographically-tailored marketing strategies.
-In the past, companies didn’t have locations in mind – they can post an ad, and run it on TV or online.
-The smallest scale of ads used to be city-based but we now need smaller modules than that.
-Brands should look carefully into the buying habits, social status, or culture of each area within a big city.
+Localization demands geographically tailored marketing trends strategies.
+Previously, companies didn’t have locations in mind – they can post an ad, and run it on TV or online.
+The smallest scale of ads used to be city-based, but we now need smaller modules than that.
+Brands should look carefully into each area’s buying habits, social status, or culture within a big city.

 Utilize Data Analysis

 Data analysis is an all-time important tool in marketing.
-Real-time data will enable companies to offer, sell, and deliver more relevant products, services, and experience on a more granular level as well as offer more personalized and unique marketing execution.
+Real-time data will enable companies to offer, sell, and deliver more relevant products, services, and experiences on a more granular level and offer more personalized and unique marketing execution.

 Since the crisis, the definition of historical data has changed.
 Initial analysis was done over 3-4 months but now we are working on very short-term data due to the unpredictable nature of COVID-19.
-Many companies are now refreshing analysis daily or even more frequently in order to come up with good marketing strategies in the new normal state.
+Many companies are now refreshing analysis daily or even more frequently to develop good marketing trends in the new normal state.